-The DTP continues building Tribal capacity while funding implementation of Tribal priority projects to protect, enhance and restore culturally important and treaty-reserved species.
-Numerous Tribal success stories under the GLRI are highlighted in a Tribal Great Lakes Restoration report.
-The DTP also provides opportunities for the inclusion of Indigenous Knowledge (IK), or Traditional Ecological Knowledge (TEK), into stewardship efforts by ensuring Tribal participation and input in intergovernmental partnerships and through Tribally led protection and restoration efforts.
-This knowledge is based in traditional Indigenous world-views of the interconnectedness of systems, which have shaped the ways Indigenous communities work to protect water quality, ecological health and community well-being.
-More information on Indigenous Knowledge and engagement opportunities can be found in the Guidance Document on Traditional Ecological Knowledge Pursuant to the Great Lakes Water Quality Agreement.
+The DTP continues building Tribal capacity while funding implementation of Tribal priority projects to protect, enhance and restore culturally important and treaty-reserved relatives.
+Numerous Tribal success stories under the GLRI are highlighted in the Tribal Great Lakes Restoration report.
+The DTP also provides opportunities for the inclusion of Indigenous Knowledge (IK), or Traditional Ecological Knowledge (TEK), into stewardship efforts by ensuring Tribal participation and input into intergovernmental partnerships and through Tribally led protection and restoration efforts.
+This knowledge is based in traditional Indigenous worldviews of the interconnectedness of systems and how the health of one being connects to all others.
+These views have shaped the ways Indigenous communities have become leaders in efforts that promote, on a sacred level, the protection of water quality, ecological health and community well-being.
+Inclusion of IK also supports the internationally recognized right of Tribes and Indian Nations to revitalize Indigenous cultures and lifeways that have existed in the Great Lakes since time immemorial.
+More information and engagement opportunities can be found in the Guidance Document on Traditional Ecological Knowledge Pursuant to the Great Lakes Water Quality Agreement.